Bhumbra/probayes/README.md

 2. Code initial support for approximate inference using using dense mean field messaging.
 3. Support derivative-based optimisation (HMC, gradient ascent/descent).

+A quickstart is also intended, but for now look for examples in examples/.